bstadie/Stat_415_Spring_2023/homework-1/README.md

 5. Certain columns in the dataset may require special treatment during data wrangling due to their unique characteristics (e.g., `cardCVV`, `enteredCVV`, `cardLast4Digits`).
 Explore alternative methods for integrating these variables into your analysis, and document any decisions made during this stage.

-6. Programmatically identify multi-swipe transactions and the conditions under which they occur (e.g., same amount within a short time span).
-Estimate the percentage of multi-swipe transactions and the percentage of total dollar amount for these transactions, excluding the first "normal" transaction from the count.
-Were any interesting findings uncovered?

-## Exploratory Data Analysis

-1. Visualize the distribution of `transactionAmount` using an appropriate plot, such as a histogram or density plot, to showcase the distribution of transaction amounts.

-2. Examine the class imbalance in the `isFraud` outcome variable.
-Discuss any observed patterns and explain their potential implications for building a predictive model for credit card fraud.

-3. Investigate the relationship between categorical predictors and `isFraud` by plotting bar charts or other suitable visualizations to display the fraudulent rate by `merchantCategoryCode`, `posEntryMode`, `transactionType`, `posConditionCode`, and `merchantCountryCode`.
-Describe the patterns you observe and their potential implications for creating a predictive model for credit card fraud.

-4. Further explore the relationship between `isFraud` and `transactionType` conditioned on `merchantCategoryCode` by generating a grouped bar chart or another suitable visualization to display the fraudulent rates by merchant category code and transaction type.
-Share any additional insights you have.

-5. Construct conditional probability density plots (or other suitable visualizations) for the numerical variables in the dataset to help understand the relationships between these variables and the target variable, `isFraud`.
-Identify any patterns or trends suggesting a relationship between the numerical variables and fraudulent transactions.

 6. Analyze the relationship between the columns `cardCVV`, `enteredCVV`, and `cardLast4Digits` and the target variable, `isFraud`, using an appropriate visualization (such as a grouped bar chart).
 Discuss the insights gained about the relationship between these variables and credit card fraud.
 Determine if any patterns or trends suggest a relationship between these columns and fraudulent transactions.

+7. Visualize the distribution of `transactionAmount` using an appropriate plot, such as a histogram or density plot.
+Provide a brief analysis of the observed pattern and discuss any insights or trends you can infer from the visualization.

+8. Investigate the relationship between `isFraud` and categorical predictors, such as `merchantCategoryCode`, `posEntryMode`, `transactionType`, `posConditionCode`, and `merchantCountryCode`, by reating suitable visualizations like bar charts to display the fraud rate for each category.
+Describe the patterns you observe and their potential implications for creating a predictive model for fraudulent transactions.

+9. Further explore the relationship between `isFraud` and `transactionType` conditioned on `merchantCategoryCode` by generating a grouped bar chart or another suitable visualization to display the fraudulent rates by merchant category code and transaction type.
+Share any additional insights you have.

+10. Construct conditional probability density plots (or other suitable visualizations) for the numerical variables in the dataset to help understand the relationships between these variables and the target variable, `isFraud`.
+Identify any patterns or trends suggesting a relationship between the numerical variables and fraudulent transactions.

+11. Programmatically identify multi-swipe transactions and the conditions under which they occur (e.g., same amount within a short time span).
+Estimate the percentage of multi-swipe transactions and the percentage of total dollar amount for these transactions, excluding the first "normal" transaction from the count.
+Were any interesting findings uncovered?

+12. What patterns can be observed in the class imbalance of the `isFraud` outcome variable, and how might these patterns potentially influence the development of a predictive model for credit card fraud detection?

+13. Implement a method of your choice to mitigate class imbalance in the isFraud outcome variable.
+Describe the method you used and report its effects on the class distribution.
+How might addressing class imbalance impact the effectiveness and performance of a predictive model for credit card fraud detection?

 ## Dataset Description